-- Line a large baking sheet with aluminum foil, making sure pan is completely covered.
-Make sure the foil extends up the sides of the pan so it captures all the bacon grease and clean-up is easier.
+- Line a large baking sheet with aluminum foil, making sure the pan is completely covered.
+Check that the foil extends up the sides of the pan so it captures all the bacon grease and cleanup is easier.

-- Arrange bacon strips on the prepared baking sheet or on the rack, if you're using one.
-It's okay to overlap slices slightly because the bacon will shrink slightly as it bakes.
-Place pan in the cold oven.
+- Arrange the bacon strips on the prepared baking sheet, or on the rack if you're using one.
+It's okay to overlap slices slightly because the bacon will shrink as it bakes.
+Place the pan in the cold oven.

-- Heat oven to 425 degrees F (220 degrees C).
-Cook bacon for 14 minutes or until it's cooked the way you like.
-No need to flip the bacon over.
+- Heat the oven to 425 degrees F (220 degrees C).
+Cook the bacon, as the oven comes up to temperature, for 14 minutes, or until it's cooked to your liking.
+No need to flip the bacon over during cooking.

 - Transfer cooked bacon to paper towel-lined plates.
-Let cool for 5 minutes for bacon to crisp.
+Let it cool for 5 minutes for the bacon to crisp.

 Method 2: Preheat Your Oven

-Prepare your baking pan as above, but turn your oven on to 400 degrees F while you're prepping.
-When the oven is heated, put the pan in and bake for 10 to 20 minutes, or until the bacon is cooked just the way you like.
-Remove from the oven and let the bacon drain on paper towels before serving.
+Prepare your baking pan as above, but turn your oven on to 400 degrees F (205 degrees C) first, while you're prepping.
+When the oven is heated, put the pan in and bake for 10 to 20 minutes, or until the bacon is cooked the way you like it.
+Remove it from the oven and let the bacon drain on paper towels before serving.